leondutoit/pg-ntk-demo/presentation.md

     * For users: ownership, insight and consent-based usage
     * For administrators: fine-grained access control, audit information
     * For developers: a rich REST API, with a built-in authorization model
+* optionally: a look at some implementation details

 # Why take data ownership seriously?